Post-Graduate Diploma in Project Management - Sat - Sun

 - Management level Executives wanting to enhance their skills in the Project Management area.

-- Those who are managing Project of any magnitude, or Anyone who opt for Project Management (Mid-career shift)
+- Those who are managing Project of any magnitude, or anyone who whants to opt for Project Management (Mid-career shift)

 - English, analytical and subject based multiple choice questions (MCQs)